ravendb/ravendb/readme.md

 - [Gulp](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md)
 - [WiX Toolset 3.7 or higher](http://wixtoolset.org/releases/)

-The easiest way to build is to execute `build.cmd` or `quick.ps1`.
-Just ensure that you can execute PowerShell scripts, if you can't then you might want to execute `Set-ExecutionPolicy Unrestricted` in PowerShell as an Administrator.
+Executing `build.cmd` or `quick.ps1` is a way to build.
+If you cannot execute PowerShell scripts, you will execute `Set-ExecutionPolicy Unrestricted` in PowerShell as an Administrator.

 Want to contribute?
 -------------------